 Our Thoughts: If you’re an aquarium hobbyist, then this plant should be in your tank.
 It is a great plant for beginners to start with as it requires minimal care as long as they are heavy potted species.

-What Other Keeper Say: “Decided to make a change from the African cichlids I normally keep and its been revealing.
+What Customer+s Say: “Decided to make a change from the African cichlids I normally keep and its been revealing.
 I’m definitely getting more for my tank.”